 About the course

-Your school based training will take place in a range of good and outstanding schools and you will experience placements across Coventry and Warwickshire Nursery, Infant and Primary Schools for a minimum of 24 weeks on the job training.
-You will complete an EYFS placement in your 'home' school and placements of 6 weeks in KS1 and KS2 in a 'host' school.
-There will also be specialist placement days, for example observing practice in a special school.
+Your school based training will take place in a range of good and outstanding schools and you will experience placements across Coventry and Warwickshire Nursery, Infant and Primary Schools for a total of 135 days on the job training.
+You will complete an EYFS placement in your 'home' school and placements in KS1 in a 'host' school.
+There is also an opportunity to access specialist placement days, for example observing practice in a special school.

 How school placements work

 The Warwickshire Teaching School Alliance has 11 members and additional strong links with other Warwickshire and Coventry schools.
 We place trainees in schools that are either good or outstanding and where we are confident you will be supported by experienced and highly professional school mentors.
 We will always try and place you in schools that suit your circumstances and your training needs.
-Your host school for the autumn and summer term will be in a nursery school, of which there are 6 in our alliance.
-Your spring term will be spent at a host school, which will provide you with Key Stage 1 (ages 5-7 years) and Key Stage 2 (ages 7-11 years) experience.
-You will be supported by a school mentor during each of these phases to help you meet the course requirements and expectations and provide guidance.
-Specialist day visits to complement your training will usually take place during the summer term.
+Your ‘home’ school for the autumn and summer term will be in a Foundation Stage class, where you will become immersed as a full member of the EYFS team from the beginning to the end of the academic year.
+Your spring term will be spent at a ‘host’ school, which will provide you with Key Stage 1 (ages 5-7 years) experience.
+You will work alongside an experienced KS1 teacher, gradually assuming more responsibility for teaching and learning within that classroom.
+You will be supported by a school mentor during each of these phases to help you meet the course expectations and to provide guidance.
+There will be specialist visits to complement your training and match your particular areas for development or interest.